TomaszRewak/C-sharp-console-gui-framework/README.md

 Aligns the `Content` control vertically (`Top`/`Center`/`Bottom`/`Stretch`) and horizontally (`Left`/`Center`/`Right`/`Stretch`).

+##### BreakPanel

+Breaks a single line of text into multiple lines based on the available vertical space and new line characters.
+It can be used with any type of control (`TextBox`, `TextBlock` but also `HorizontalStackPanel` and any other).

 ##### Canvas

 Can host multiple child controls, each displayed within a specified rectangle.
 Allows content overlapping.